matsest/bicep-deploy-whatif-without-write-demo/README.md

 ## Demo setup

-The following resources will be set up:
+The following resources will be set up in this demo:

 **Azure:**
 - A resource group (for demo purposes, to scope the role assignments used)
 - Two user-assigned managed identities - one with only Reader permissions and one with Contributor permissions
+- A Custom RBAC role that is similar to the Reader role, but also has  `deployments/whatIf/action` and `deployments/validate/action`.

 **GitHub:**
 - A PR environment with environment secrets for the PR user-assigned identity